 For patients who initially have a good response (i.e., symptom improvement, endoscopic improvement, and histological improvement with the eosinophil count decreasing at least to <15 eosinophils per high-power microscopy field [eos/hpf]), the corticosteroid dose can be halved and a repeat OGD performed to confirm ongoing treatment response.
 If there is a relapse, the dose can be increased.

-For patients who do not respond or who relapse, there are various options.
-The corticosteroid or PPI dose can be increased, the corticosteroid can be swapped for a PPI (or vice versa), or combination pharmacological treatment (corticosteroid plus a PPI) can be considered.
-Other treatment modalities can be tried, such as dietary elimination (most common), monoclonal antibodies, inclusion in clinical trials, or dilation.
+For patients who do not respond or who relapse, the corticosteroid dose can be increased, the corticosteroid can be swapped for a PPI, or the combination of a corticosteroid plus a PPI can be considered.
+Other treatment modalities can be tried, such as dietary elimination (most common), dupilumab, inclusion in clinical trials, or dilation.

 Adverse effects